HowTo: Use FindPointsGSLIB for high-order interpolation

 Application of FindPointsGSLIB

-The gslib miniapps demonstrate several application of FindPointsGSLIB:
+The gslib miniapps demonstrate several applications of FindPointsGSLIB:

 -